iranroman/musicinformationretrieval.com/README.md

     This step logs you in to Ubuntu locally as user `vagrant` with default password `vagrant`.

+    Note: do *not* upgrade the virtual machine to Ubuntu 14.04 when prompted.

 Note: outdated versions of Mac OS X may yield problems with `vagrant ssh`.
 To avoid such problems, please upgrade (for free) to the latest version of Mac OS X.